sabhaee/MDP-RL-Hands-On-Review/README.md

-# Unsupervised Learning Algorithms: A Hands-On Exploration
+# Reinforcement Learning Algorithms: A Hands-On Exploration

 This project explores different methods of solving Markov Decision Processes (MDP) problems.
 One MDP is slected such that it has a small number of states while the other has a large number of states.
 Both MDPs are solved using 3 different algorithms.